 In terms of fretting, ensure that in your practice sessions you aim to keep your fretted fingers in clean positions on the fretboard.
 You want to be landing fingertips perpendicular to the fingerboard in between the two frets and using the very tip of your fingers (not the fleshy pads).
 If a chord buzzes, or a note sounds muffled you are fretting wrong and this will affect your sound and enjoyment.
 Adjust your hands.

 When it comes to strumming, as I say above, keep this simple to start with too.
 Concentrate first on getting a steady simple rhythm in place that you can keep up continually.
-Don't get bogged down following complex strum patterns if you cant master a slow steady clean up down strum!
+Don't get bogged down following complex strum patterns if you can't already master a slow steady clean up down strum!
 This is one of the biggest issues that sees beginners give up through frustration.
 You will never learn to play more complex stuff if you don't first learn to nail basic single beat rhythm.

 6. Protection!